UniversalDependencies/docs/validation.md

 python /home/ginter/UD_PROJHOOK/tools/validate.py --lang cs_cltt /home/ginter/UD_PROJHOOK/UD-dev-branches/UD_Czech-CLTT/cs_cltt-ud-train.conllu

-[Line                   19]: Mismatch between the text attribute and the FORM field.
+[Tree number 3 on line 18]: Mismatch between the text attribute and the FORM field.
 Form is '§_1' but text is '§ 1...'
 [Line                   19]: Extra characters at the end of the text attribute, not accounted for in the FORM fields: '§ 1'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is '"zákon_o_přeměnách"' but text is '"zákon o přeměnách"), včetně úprav prov...'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is ')' but text is '"zákon o přeměnách"),...'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is ',' but text is '"zákon o přeměnách"),...'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is 'včetně' but text is '"zákon o přeměnách"), včet...'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is 'úprav' but text is '"zákon o přeměnách"), vče...'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is 'prováděných' but text is '"zákon o přeměnách"), včetně úp...'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is 'v' but text is '"zákon o přeměnách"),...'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is 'rámci' but text is '"zákon o přeměnách"), vče...'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is 'přeměn' but text is '"zákon o přeměnách"), včet...'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is 'společnosti' but text is '"zákon o přeměnách"), včetně úp...'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is 'ke' but text is '"zákon o přeměnách"), ...'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is 'dni' but text is '"zákon o přeměnách"), v...'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is 'zápisu' but text is '"zákon o přeměnách"), včet...'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is 'do' but text is '"zákon o přeměnách"), ...'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is 'obchodního' but text is '"zákon o přeměnách"), včetně ú...'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is 'rejstříku' but text is '"zákon o přeměnách"), včetně ...'
-[Line                   273]: Mismatch between the text attribute and the FORM field.
+[Tree number 4 on line 23]: Mismatch between the text attribute and the FORM field.
 Form is 's' but text is '"zákon o přeměnách"),...'
 ...suppressing further errors regarding Metadata
 *** FAILED *** with 9024 errors
 Metadata errors: 9024